- Aquatics

 - Avoid feeding ducks – it’s better to allow them to forage naturally.

-- Do not feed them bread – when it rots in the ponds it promotes the growth of botulism bacteria.
+- Don't feed them bread – when it rots in the ponds it promotes the growth of botulism bacteria.

 - Pick up your pet’s waste and dispose of it properly

-In the event of an outbreak, you can help us contain the spread:
+In an outbreak, you can help us contain the spread:

-- If you have wetlands on your property and you find dead birds or other animals on or around the water, remove the carcasses and bury them approx. 0.7m deep.
+- If you have wetlands on your property and you find dead birds or other animals on or around the water, remove the carcasses and bury them about 70 centimetres deep.

-- Always wear gloves when handling the dead animals and wash hands with soapy water afterwards
+- Always wear gloves when handling the dead animals, and your wash hands with soapy water afterwards.